Latest

 (NOW(), 'garage', 77.0, 65.2);

-In the same INSERT command, you can return some or all of the inserted data by adding a RETURNING clause.
+You can return some or all of the inserted data by adding a RETURNING clause to the INSERT command.
 For example, to return all the inserted data, run:

 INSERT INTO conditions